Xeon Gold 5520+ vs Xeon Platinum 8380

 So, is Xeon Platinum 8380 better than Xeon Gold 5520+?

 Yes.
-Xeon Platinum 8380 is the better overall CPU here.
-You are getting a 6.6% average FPS lead across 50 shared CPU game tests in our data, 60% better Geekbench multi-core, and 1.8% higher PassMark, which makes it the stronger all-around choice.
+Xeon Platinum 8380 is the better all-around CPU here.
+It gives you a 6.6% average FPS lead across 50 shared CPU game tests in our data, 60% better Geekbench multi-core, and 1.8% higher PassMark, which is enough to make it the stronger overall pick.

 Which one is better for gaming?

-If gaming is the priority, Xeon Platinum 8380 is the better pick here.
+If gaming is the priority, Xeon Platinum 8380 is the better pick.
 According to our tests, it delivers 6.6% more average FPS across 50 shared CPU game tests.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Xeon Platinum 8380 is the better fit.
+For streaming, content creation, and heavier multitasking, Xeon Platinum 8380 is the stronger fit.
 You are getting 60% better Geekbench multi-core, backed by 40 cores and 80 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Xeon Platinum 8380 is still the faster CPU overall, but Xeon Gold 5520+ makes more sense if price matters more than absolute performance.
-Xeon Platinum 8380 is 85.6% more expensive on MSRP at $2,010 MSRP versus $1,083 MSRP, and it gives you a 6.6% average FPS lead across 50 shared CPU game tests in our data.
-Xeon Gold 5520+ is also 82.3% better value on MSRP (56.5 vs 31.0 PassMark/$), which is why it is easier to justify for price-conscious builds on paper.
+Xeon Platinum 8380 is still the faster CPU overall, but Xeon Gold 5520+ is easier to justify if budget matters more than peak performance.
+Xeon Platinum 8380 comes in 85.6% more expensive on MSRP at $2,010 MSRP versus $1,083 MSRP, and it still gives you a 6.6% average FPS lead across 50 shared CPU game tests in our data.
+Xeon Gold 5520+ is also 82.3% better value on MSRP (56.5 vs 31.0 PassMark/$), which is why it can still make sense for tighter-budget builds on paper.

 Which one is more future-proof for 2026 and beyond?